wasp-os/wasp-os/docs/appguide.rst

     }

 When an application is initialized is enters the ``BACKGROUND`` state.
-A backgrounded application will not execute but it should nevertheless maintain its user visible state whilst in the background.
-To conserve memory wasp-os does not permit two applications to run simultaneously but because each application preserves its state when in the background it will appear to the user as though all applications are running all the time.
+A backgrounded application will not execute but it should nevertheless maintain its user visible state whilst deactivated.
+To conserve memory wasp-os does not permit two applications to run simultaneously but because each application remembers its state when it is not running then it will appear to the user as though all applications are running all the time.

-For example, a stopwatch application should record the time that it was started and remember that start time, regardless of it's state, until either the stopwatch is stopped of the application is destroyed.
+For example, a stopwatch application should record the time that it was started and remember that start time, regardless of whether it is running or not so that when it restarted is can continue to run as the user expects.

-A backgrounded application can enter the ``ACTIVE`` state via a call to :py:meth:`~.TemplateApp.foreground`.
-When it is active the application owns the screen and should draw and maintain its UI.
+A backgrounded application enters the ``ACTIVE`` state via a call to :py:meth:`~.TemplateApp.foreground`.
+When it is active the application owns the screen and must draw and maintain its user interface.

-If the system manager want to put an active application to sleep then it will call :py:meth:`~.TemplateApp.sleep`.
-If the application returns True then the application will stop running (e.g. receive no events and no application tick) but instead must wait to receive a notification via :py:meth:`~.TemplateApp.wake` telling the application that the device is waking up and that it may update the screen if needed.
+If the system manager wants to put the watch to sleep then it will tell the active application to :py:meth:`~.TemplateApp.sleep`.
+If the application returns True then the application will remain active whilst the watch is asleep.
+It will receive no events nor the application tick whilst the system is asleep and, instead, must wait for a :py:meth:`~.TemplateApp.wake` notification telling the application that the device is waking up and that it may update the screen if needed.

-If an application does not support sleeping then it can simply not implement :py:meth:`~.TemplateApp.sleep` (or :py:meth:`~.TemplateApp.wake`) although it can also return False from :py:meth:`~.TemplateApp.sleep` if this is preferred.
+If an application does not support sleeping then it can simply not implement :py:meth:`~.TemplateApp.sleep` or :py:meth:`~.TemplateApp.wake`.
 In this case the system manager will automatically return to the default application, typically the main clock face.

+Some applications may support sleeping only under certain circumstances.
+For example a stopwatch may choose to remain active when the watch sleeps only if the stopwatch is running.
+This type of application must implement :py:meth:`~.TemplateApp.sleep` and return False when it does not want to remain active when the system resumes.

 .. note::

-    Most applications do not need to support :py:meth:`~.TemplateApp.sleep` since it is often a better user experience for the watch to return to the default application when they complete an interaction.
+    Most applications should not implement :py:meth:`~.TemplateApp.sleep`
+    since it is often a better user experience for the watch to return to the default application when they complete an interaction.

 API primer
 ----------

-This API primer introduces some of the most important and frequently used interfaces for wasp-os.
+This API primer introduces some of the most important and frequently used interfaces in wasp-os.
 For more comprehensive coverage see the :ref:`Wasp-os Reference Manual` which contains extensive API documentation covering the entire of wasp-os, including its drivers.

 System management
 ~~~~~~~~~~~~~~~~~

-The system management API does provide a number of low-level calls that
+The system management API provides a number of low-level calls that
 can register new applications and navigate between them.
 However most
-applications need not use these.
-Instead most applications use a small
+applications do not need to make these low level calls and will use
-set of methods.
-In particular almost all applictions need to call a couple of
+a much smaller set of methods.

+Applictions must call a couple of functions from their
-methods from :py:meth:`~.TemplateApp.foreground` in order to register
+:py:meth:`~.TemplateApp.foreground` in order to register for
-for notifications:
+event notifications and timer callbacks:

 * :py:meth:`~.Manager.request_event` - register for UI events such as button
   presses and touch screen activity.